Priligy and Premature Ejaculation

 What is Premature Ejaculation?

-Premature Ejaculation can be defined as a condition in which a man finds it difficult to control his ejaculation and ejaculates too quickly during sexual intercourse, which can cause feelings of anxiety and distress.
-This is one of the most common male sexual disorders affecting men aged between 18-64.
+Premature ejaculation is defined when a man finds it difficult to control his ejaculation and ejaculates too quickly during sexual intercourse.
+This can cause feelings of anxiety and distress.
+It is one of the most common male sexual disorders affecting men aged between 18-64.

-Some men may sometimes experience premature ejaculation, however international guidelines define premature ejaculation as an IELT (Intravaginal ejaculation latency time) of under two minutes, a history of over 6 months of premature ejaculation and feelings of anxiety and distress as a result.
+Some men may sometimes experience premature ejaculation, however international guidelines define premature ejaculation as an intravaginal ejaculation latency time (IELT) of under two minutes, a history of over 6 months of premature ejaculation and feelings of anxiety and distress as a result.

 Although there is limited evidence to identify the cause of premature ejaculation, there is some evidence to suggest that men with this condition have an altered sensitivity of the serotonin receptors involved in ejaculation.

 - Thyroid problems (overactive or underactive thyroid gland)

 - Prostate problems

 - Relationship problems

 - Anxiety about sexual performance

 This is when a man has suffered from PE from the first sexual encounter and may be attributed to physical or psychological factors.
 These include: